-- (1) As used in OAR chapter 734, division 73, the following two combinations of vehicles are considered the same as a truck-tractor with semitrailer and trailer combinations when operating by permit: - (a) A combination of vehicles capable of carrying no more than two loads of logs placed end to end consisting of a log-truck and pole trailer pulling a trailer; or - (b) A combination of vehicles transporting logs and consisting of a log-truck and two load carrying stinger-steered pole trailers with the first stinger-steered pole trailer supporting one end of logs loaded on the log-truck and one end of logs loaded on the second stinger-steered pole trailer. - (2) The following conditions apply to the vehicle combinations described in section (1) of this rule: - (a) These combinations of vehicles may not travel unladen and must only be used to transport logs or poles; - (b) The distance measured from the log bunk on the truck to the rear of the second stinger-steered pole trailer or trailer shall not exceed 68 feet; - (c) The reach of a pole trailer may not extend more than five feet from the end of the tunnel housing; and - (d) The overall length is not restricted. - (3) No part of any load carried on the trailer or the second stinger-steered pole trailer shall extend beyond the rear more than five feet. - (4) The routes approved for operation of these combinations of vehicles consist only of those highways listed in Code of Federal Regulations Title 23, Part 658, Appendix A and other approved highways as displayed on Route Map 7.
+(1) As used in OAR chapter 734, division 73, the following two combinations of vehicles are considered the same as a truck-tractor

+(b) A combination of vehicles transporting logs and consisting of a log-truck and two load carrying stinger-steered pole trailers with the first stinger-steered pole trailer supporting one end of logs loaded on the log-truck and one end of logs loaded on the second stingersteered pole trailer.

+(2) The following conditions apply to the vehicle combinations described in section (1) of this rule:

+(a) These combinations of vehicles may not travel unladen and must only be used to transport logs or poles;

+(b) The distance measured from the log bunk on the truck to the rear of the second stinger-steered pole trailer or trailer shall not exceed 68 feet;

+(c) The reach of a pole trailer may not extend more than five feet from the end of the tunnel housing; and

+(d) The overall length is not restricted.

+(3) No part of any load carried on the trailer or the second stinger-steered pole trailer shall extend beyond the rear more than five feet

+(4) The routes approved for operation of these combinations of vehicles consist only of those highways listed in Code of Federal Regulations Title 23, Part 658, Appendix A and other approved highways as displayed on Route Map 7.

-[Publications: Publications referenced are available from the agency.]
+[Publications: Publications & Mape referenced are available from the agency.]
 Stat.
-Auth.: ORS 184.616, ORS 184.619, ORS 810.030 & ORS 818.200 Stats.
-Implemented: ORS 818.030, ORS 818.200 & ORS 818.220 Hist.: HWY 1-1995, f. & cert. ef.
+Auth.: ORS 184.616, 184.619, 810.030 & ORS 818.200 Stats.
+Implemented: ORS 818.030, 818.200 & ORS 818.220

+Hist.: HWY 1-1995, f. & cert. ef.
 9-18-95; TO 2-2001, f. & cert. ef.
 6-14-01